twilio-professional-services/flex-project-template/docs/docs/feature-library/admin-ui.md

 :::info local development

 When running Flex locally, the configuration in `public/appConfig.js` overrides any global settings.
-Admin-UI works only with the hosted flex configuration.
-As such `appConfig.js` overrides can create confusion when using this feature.
+Admin UI works only with the hosted Flex configuration.
+As such, `appConfig.js` overrides can create confusion when using this feature.

-For this reason, the admin-ui panel is automatically disabled by default when the local envirnment is initially setup.
-This is again doine using `appConfig.js` and is done to avoid confusion with the feature.
-The panel can still be enabled locally but it is advised when doing so to first clear out all the overrides from `appConfig.js` under `custom_data.features`.
+For this reason, the admin-ui feature is automatically disabled by default when the local environment is initially setup.
+This is done using `appConfig.js` to avoid confusion with the feature.
+The panel can still be enabled locally, but it is advised when doing so to first clear out all the overrides from `appConfig.js` under `custom_data.features`.

 :::